WaterLily-jl/WaterLily.jl/benchmark/README.md

 ```sh
 julia --project compare.jl $(find data -name "tgv*CPU.json" -printf "%T@ %Tc %p\n" | sort -n | awk '{print $7}') --sort=1
 ```
 which would take all the `tgv` JSON files, sort them by creation time, and pass them as arguments to the `compare.jl` program.
-Finally, note that the first benchmark passed as argument is taken as reference to compute speedups of other benchmarks: `speedup_x = time(benchmark_1) / time(benchmark_x)`.
+Finally, note that the first benchmark passed as argument is taken as reference to compute speed-ups of other benchmarks: `speedup_x = time(benchmark_1) / time(benchmark_x)`.
 The `--sort=<1 to 8>` argument can also be used when running the comparison.
 It will sort the benchmark table rows by the values corresponding to the column index passed as argument. `--sort=1` corresponds to sorting by backend.
 The baseline row is highlighted in blue, and the fastest run in a table is highlighted in green.